melowntech/workshop/server/mapproxy/examples/au-cz.rst

     $ gdal_translte -of WMTS "WMTS:http://maps.wien.gv.at/basemap/1.0.0/WMTSCapabilities.xml,layer=bmaporthofoto30cm" geolandat.xml

-Again, the file should look limilar to :download:`geolandat.xml`
+Again, the file should look limilar to :download:`projects/wmts/geolandat.xml`

 We now have WMTS from two sources and digital elevation model from SRTM source.
 Let's check our data in QGIS: